liogiu2/EM-Glue/README.md

 ## Project Status
 The project is actively under developement.
 Once all the major components will be ready there will be a release.

+## AIIDE 2022 build
+[Here](https://drive.google.com/drive/folders/1NeWnOh8ikErnFRSn8KiRclOmUaI1r-2u?usp=sharing) you can find the build submitted with the AIIDE 2022 Paper.
+You can download it and follow the instructions in the README file to have it working.

 ## Documentation
 The documentation is under construction.